|

 Searchin’ through the dust, lookin’ for a sign”

 While the sky seems perfectly still as the boy peers out from a tiny Airbus window, the road is motion.
-The pavement and white stripes race into the past, moving without end.
-The car and its passengers race the sun with destinations to be made before nightfall.
+The pavement and white stripes race into the past, moving on without end.
+The car and its passengers race the sun and chase destinations that you hope to make by nightfall.

 “I’ve been a rover